 With students reaching up to almost 16,000, this is also a crucial phase of international opening.

-With the current Rector Prof. Remo Morzenti Pellegrini, synergies with local institutions and the entrepreneurial system are increasing to offer students more and more opportunities.
+With the Rector Prof. Remo Morzenti Pellegrini, synergies with local institutions and the entrepreneurial system are increasing to offer students more and more opportunities.
 Today, the University and the territory appear to be a mutual source of nourishment, an essential and vital bond, while the international dimension of the University is being increasingly and better enhanced.

 Meanwhile, development projects are going on in the city with the recovery of the former Montelungo barracks, which will become the site of the new University Sports Centre, student accommodations and residences for visiting professors.
 The number of currently enrolled students is now over 20,000.